yusuke/businessCalendar4J/README.md

 System.out.println("When what the last business hour slot started? " + cal.lastBusinessHourStart(may241023));
 ```

-Get business hour slots for a specified date.
+- Get business hour slots for a specified date

 ```java
 BusinessCalendar cal = ...